Here’s How Caffeine Affects ADHD

 - It gives you a boost of physical energy.

-- If you’re a “snoozer” in the morning, the reduction in fatigue is a plus and it helps you get your day started.
+- If you’re a “snoozer” in the morning, the reduction in fatigue is a plus, and it helps you get your day started.

-- And, of course, a fresh hot cup of java hits the spot, every single time.
+- And, of course, a fresh hot cup of java hits the spot—every single time.

 - Too much caffeine may cause headaches and nausea and can make you feel anxious.
-(To help this, don't drink coffee on an empty stomach and drink plenty of water).
+(To help this, don't drink coffee on an empty stomach, and drink plenty of water.)

 - Both ADHD and caffeine can make it difficult to fall asleep.
 Caffeine interferes with your sleep pattern, especially depending on what times of the day you drink coffee.
+People with ADHD should drink caffeine in the morning and avoid it in the evening or late at night.